 Step five: Orientation shifts assigned by your leader

-The orientation shifts expose you to the various roles within the care team, as well as various processes and procedures within your facility.
+The orientation shifts expose you to the various roles within the care team, as well as the processes and procedures within your facility.

 Step six: Prerequisite learning requirements for post-secondary training

-If not already done, you must complete the following pre-requisite for admission to your educational training:
+If not already done, you must complete the following pre-requisites for admission to your educational training:

 - Obtain a Foodsafe Level One certificate

 - Complete a CPR C and Standard First Aid course

 - Student Practice Education Core Orientation (SPECO) checklist including all requirements listed for 'direct care', i.e.:

 - Completing a N95 mask fit test

 - Complete a Criminal Record Check or share a completed CRC with your post-secondary institution

 - Complete and return TB screening form provided by your post-secondary institute.
 If TB symptoms or risk factors are identified by the screening form, you must also obtain further TB assessment (i.e. via Public Health).
 Those who must obtain this assessment must provide documented proof to their post-secondary institute.